How to Extract Metadata from Documents Using Java

 Microservices Architecture

-• Centralized metadata extraction reduces code duplication
+• Centralized extraction reduces code duplication.

-• Simplified maintenance and updates
+• Simplified maintenance and updates.

 Database Integration